|1 to 3 days |163 km (100 miles) |from Sainte-Luce to Dégelis

 Québec’s latest tourist route winds through the Notre-Dame Mountains, which were formed some 200 million years ago.
 From Sainte-Luce to Dégelis, nature lovers can admire landscapes of forests, fields and pastures dotted with lakes and rivers.
 Follow the footsteps of the people who first settled this area in the 1930s and meet the proud and welcoming communities living here now.

 From the coastal town of Sainte-Luce, take Route 298 to Domaine Valga in Saint-Gabriel-de-Rimouski.
-Located in an old-growth sugar maple stand, this site has a lovely log inn and offers treetop trekking as well as forest and lake activities.
+Located in an old-growth sugar maple grove, this site has a lovely log inn and offers treetop trekking as well as forest and lake activities.

 Drive west on Route 234, which becomes Route 232.
 Follow the signs to Canyon des Portes de l’Enfer (Hell’s Gate Canyon) in Saint-Narcisse-de-Rimouski, where you can go hiking and cross the highest suspension bridge in the province of Québec!